-One of the questions at the front of everyone’s mind as they get ready to volunteer abroad is “what in the world am I going to pack?”
-If this is your first time volunteering, this can be an especially daunting task.
+One of the questions at the front of everyone’s mind as they get ready to volunteer abroad is “what in the world am I going to put in my suitcase?”
+If this is your first time volunteering, this can be an especially daunting task, packing.
 To help get you started, we have prepared a small list of basic necessities for your volunteer trip abroad, wherever your destination may be.

 Mosquito Net: Many volunteer locations are in warm, tropical countries.
 With this hot and humid weather comes lots of mosquitos.
 To avoid waking up covered head to toe in mosquito bites, which would make for a very uncomfortable trip, we highly suggest bringing a mosquito net along on your trip.

 Insect Repellent: The mosquitos will be just as active in the day time as they are at night.
 So, be sure to bring lots of insect repellent to fend off the bugs while you’re on the go.

 Long Sleeved Tops and Trousers: This may seem odd, since we just told you that the climate is likely to be hot and humid.
 However, this also means that it will likely be very sunny most days.
 We suggest bringing long sleeved tops and trousers to keep yourself protected from sun burn (they also protect you against those pesky mosquitos we like to talk about so much)!